alicanyildirim/socket-programming/README.md

     I should also note that the transmission times include the timeout value since it is also a part of the communication.
+    Poor understanding of the recvfrom funct and the port I need to use cost me a lot of time.
+I haven't been using the address I should get from the recvfrom.